siddharthc-ATSKI/BMS/README.md

 >and enjoy the show you were always postponing.
 >As we have integrated it with both movies and shows
 >,the user  can enjoy even from the comfort of their home.
+>The website also allows theatre owners, to post any
+> shows which are running in their theatres.
+>for that you need to become admin to get this opportunity.
+> To become a one you can contact any of the team members.

 >* Drive link: [Drive link here]()
 >* Website link: [Website link here]()
 ## Technology stack